Skip to content

 Will my travel agent accept a Saga Travel Insurance policy?

-Yes, it is not compulsory to take out the insurance offered by travel agents or tour operators and you have the right to shop elsewhere if you so wish.
+Yes, it is not compulsory to take out the insurance offered by travel agents or tour operators and you have the right to shop elsewhere.
 However, they may ask you to prove that you have sufficient cover for the trip in question by asking for your policy number and cover details.